microsoft/theme-converter-for-vs/README.md

 This section describes how you can create a VSIX with the converted theme for publishing and sharing.
 1. In VS 2022, create a new "Empty VSIX Project"
 2. Right-click on project node, select Add > Existing Item
-3. Set filter to All Files (*.*) and select the .pkgdef file that the converter created.
+3. Set filter to All Files (*.*) and select the .pkgdef file(s) that the converter created under "<vs_install_dir>\Common7\IDE\CommonExtensions\Platform". (e.g: "C:\Program Files\Microsoft Visual Studio\2022\Preview\Common7\IDE\CommonExtensions\Platform")
-4. Select the new pkgdef file in the solution explorer and press F4 for the properties window
+5. Select the new pkgdef file in the solution explorer and press F4 for the properties window
-5. Set `Copy to Output Directory` to `Copy always`
+6. Set `Copy to Output Directory` to `Copy always`
-6. Set `Include in VSIX` to `true`
+7. Set `Include in VSIX` to `true`
-7. Open the `source.extension.vsixmanifest` file, select Assets, click New.
+8. Open the `source.extension.vsixmanifest` file, select Assets, click New.
-8. Select `Microsoft.VisualStudio.VsPackage` for Type, and `File on filesystem` for Source.
+9. Select `Microsoft.VisualStudio.VsPackage` for Type, and `File on filesystem` for Source.
-9. Click Browse and select the .pkgdef you added.
+10. Click Browse and select the .pkgdef you added.
 Click OK.
-10. Edit other fields in the vsixmanifest as desired (author, version, company, etc)
+11. Edit other fields in the vsixmanifest as desired (author, version, company, etc)
-11. Build solution and you now have a vsix in the output folder.
+12. Build solution and you now have a vsix in the output folder.

 ## Contributing